krutika13/IMDb-Sentiment-Analysis-with-BERT/README.md

 # IMDb-Sentiment-Analysis-with-BERT
 This project demonstrates how to perform sentiment analysis on IMDb movie reviews using BERT (bert-base-uncased).
 The dataset is loaded, tokenized, and used to train a BERT model for classifying reviews as positive or negative.
-#Data Preparation
-Here's a shorter version of the dataset section:

 ---